alttch/bma-info/gateryx/config.rst

 Plain application
 -----------------

-A plain application is a web application which does several important tasks:
+The plain application is a web application which does several important tasks:

 * Serves static files from *.well-known* folder which must be located in the configured web root (*remote* parameter).